Tongue-tie (ankyloglossia) is where the strip of skin connecting the baby's tongue to the bottom of their mouth is shorter than usual.

-- mastitis (inflammation of the breast), which may keep reoccurring
+- mastitis (inflammation of the breast), which may keep coming back

 Most breastfeeding problems, however, are not caused by tongue-tie and can be overcome with the right support.

-If you're finding breastfeeding difficult, ask your midwife, health visitor or a breastfeeding specialist for help.
+If you're finding breastfeeding difficult, ask a midwife, health visitor or a breastfeeding specialist for help.